Welcome on Margriet's site!

 Write out all the notes of our example melody, but in another pitch: exactly

-two notes below the printed music.
+two notes (three semi-tones) below the printed music.

 A very important thing to remember is:

-Mind you to only copy out the notes!
+Be careful only to copy the notes!

 Never and never the accidentals in between the notes ! ! !